kirakirakira/cryptogram/README.md

 - Created and called at least 3 functions, at least one of which returned a value that is used (there's a whole bunch)
 - Create 3 or more unit tests for your application (see `test_game.py` and `test_puzzle.py`)

+## Other Requirements
+- Comments exist
+- > 70 commits